At its core prejudice is an expression of insecurity about one’s own beliefs.

-Matthew Rozsa deconstructs the dangerous logic being used by the anti-gay rights movement in America today. — Over the last week or so, there has been a growing problem with the logic of the anti-gay rights movement.
-Let’s see if this article from the right-wing blog InfoWars about Vester Lee Flanagan, the African-American gay man who shot two reporters…
+Matthew Rozsa deconstructs the dangerous logic being used by the anti-gay rights movement in America today.—Over the last week or so, there has been a growing problem with the logic of the anti-gay rights movement.
+Let’s see if this article from the right-wing blog InfoWars about Vester Lee Flanagan, the African-American gay man who shot two reporters in Virginia,…

 Hate groups like the Ku Klux Klan have no place in a nation where the majority wants to heal racial wounds.

 The failure to target the malignancy of racism both smacks of Dorian Gray avoiding his portrait in the attic and carves fresh blemishes amongst those caused by the malignancy itself.
 Quentin Lucas shows us how.

 Matthew Rozsa discusses the concept of honor… and how we should use that concept to truly understand why the KKK is so repugnant.